svitlana-h/Cyclistic-Case-Study/README.md

 * SQL: data processing and analysis
 * Tableau: visualizations

-### 3. Data processing
+### 3. Data Processing
+In this phase, I combined the monthly datasets into one table, performed an initial exploration of data to understand how to prepare it for analysis, and cleaned the data.

 **3.1.
 Data Combining**
 SQL query: [Data Combining](https://github.com/svitlana-h/Cyclistic-Case-Study/blob/69e09d99da31622e97eb4824771bc3d957f9e68a/01.%20Data%20Combining.sql)

 * Imported all monthly files into BiqQuery (some of the monthly datasets were broken down into smaller ones due to BigQuery's 100MB table upload limit).
-* Used the UNION ALL function to combine the monthly tables into a single dataset.
+* Used the UNION ALL function to combine the monthly datasets into a single table.

 Note: the new table contains 5,783,100 records.